 This country boasts one of the best health care systems in the world, with modern and well-equipped units… and public health care is widely available for foreign residents.

 The country’s Golden Visa and other schemes such as urban renewal projects have helped establish Portugal as an attractive destination for foreign research and development companies, entrepreneurs, and investors.

 The capital of the country is one of the most popular places to live, enjoyed by many locals and expats alike.
 It is located on the Atlantic Ocean, is the country’s largest city, and the westernmost capital of continental Europe.

-It’s recognized as a global city because of its role in international trade, finance, arts and entertainment, tourism, and education.
+As a result it’s recognized as a global city because of its role in international trade, finance, arts and education.
 Currently Lisbon is on the fast-track to become a creative and tech start-up hub, as the country gains popularity as a stable place for business ventures.

 Located at Europe’s westernmost tip and boasting 100 miles of Atlantic coastline, Algarve could be Europe’s most famous secret.
-This region boasts Europe’s best beaches, Europe’s best golf courses, some of Europe’s friendliest folk, and Western Europe’s lowest cost of living.
+For instance, this region boasts Europe’s best beaches, best golf courses, some of Europe’s friendliest folk, and Western Europe’s lowest cost of living.
 It’s also Europe’s newest tax haven.

 How To Get To Portugal

 There are regular direct flights to Lisbon, Faro, and Porto from most everywhere in Europe, Canada, and some U.S. cities.
-Some airlines offering these flights are American Airlines/British Airways, Delta/Air France/KLM, and Air Canada, among others.
+In addition to that, some airlines offering these flights are American Airlines/British Airways, Delta/Air France/KLM, and Air Canada, among others.

-Flight time from the West Coast of the United States can take about 13 to 15 hours if you have a connecting flight in either Paris, Madrid, or Amsterdam.
+Flight time from the West Coast of the United States can take about 13 to 15 hours if you have a connecting flight.
 Flying from the East Coast can take about five hours.